Hackathorn/CVA-SBERT/README.md

 | Latent | Analyzes 384-dim latent/embedding space using UMAP, etc | <a href="https://colab.research.google.com/github/Hackathorn/CVA-SBERT/blob/main/notebooks/CVA-using-SBERT-Latent.ipynb"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"></a> |
 | YourOwn | Analyzes something interesting! | <a href="https://colab.research.google.com/github/Hackathorn/CVA-SBERT/blob/main/notebooks/CVA-using-SBERT-YourOwn.ipynb"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"></a> |

-At the beginning of each notebook, there is the Model Parameters section, which sets key parameters to control subsequent cell processing like:
+At the beginning of each notebook, there is the Model Parameters section, which sets key parameters to control subsequent cell processing.
+Normally accept the defaults, unless you want to customize the code and save the results to your Google drive.

 - SBERT_MODEL: The pre-trained LLM fine-tuned from BERT.
 See [the many models available](https://huggingface.co/models?pipeline_tag=sentence-similarity&sort=downloads).